 You can approach this step methodically.
-Every time you see a notification that you would have preferred not to receive, click on the three dots at the top corner and tap “unfollow” or “hide”.
-This will notify Facebook that you do not wish to see these types of notifications from this person, this page or this group again in future.
+When you see a notification that you do not to want to receive, click on the three dots at the top corner and tap “hide”.
+This will notify Facebook that you do not wish to see whatever type of notification it was ever again.

 You can also tap on the three dots at the top corner on a post you’ve made if you do not want to keep receiving notifications every time there is a like or comment on that post.